- College of Engineering and Engineering Technology

 - Mechanical Engineering: Mechatronics and Robotics suggested plan

 - Mechanical Engineering: Sustainable Energy suggested plan

-- Mechanical Engineering: Advanced Computing & Simulation suggested plan
+- Mechanical Engineering: Advanced Computing and Simulation suggested plan

 Who are the Mechanical Engineering faculty?